 Residential Fee per Dwelling Unit

+Dwelling, One Family (subsection 27-3.5f)Single Family Unit \$13,844

 \$16,601

-Dwelling, Multiple family (subsection 27-3.5f)Multi-family Unit \$11,555 \$13,140
+Dwelling, Multiple family (subsection 27-3.5f) Multi-family Unit \$10,436

+\$13,140

-Accessory Dwelling Unit or Accessory Dwelling UnitJunior (subsection 27-3.5f) \$0
+Accessory Dwelling Unit or Accessory Dwelling UnitJunior \$0

+(subsection 27-3.5f)

 Inclusionary Unit (subsection 27-3.5f) \$0

 Nonresidential Fee per 1,000 Sq.
 Ft.

-Retail \$ 4,958 4, 383.00
+Retail \$ 4,958 4, 383 .00

 Commercial or Office \$ 5,534 4, 892.00

-Warehouse or Manufacturing \$ 3,993 3,530.00
+Warehouse or Manufacturing \$3,9933,530.00

-c.
+- b.
+A resolution may account for an annual increase in the amount of the fee to reflect the percentage increase in the cost of construction or public improvements as reported in the Engineering News Record Construction Cost Index for the San Francisco Bay Area, or similar index if this one is not published.
+To account for inflation in construction costs, the fee established by this section shall be adjusted automatically on July 1 of each year, beginning on July 1, 2020, by a percentage equal to the change in the appropriate Construction Cost Index as published by Engineering News Record, or its successor publication, for the preceding twelve (12) months. - c.
 The development impact fee may be adjusted from time to time, based upon amendments or updates to the Nexus Studiesy, to reflect extraordinary changes in the cost of construction of any of the improvements listed in Appendix B of the 2014 Nexus Study and the park and recreation facilities identified in Table 11 of the 2019 Nexus Study Update or in a capital improvement plan for park and recreation facilities adopted by the City in accordance with Government Code section 66002, changes in the levels of actual or projected development, or the actual or estimated proportionate share of costs as determined by additional or amended engineering analysis.
 Such adjustments may be established by a resolution of the City Council.